 Your TMS needs to have built-in QA checks, features that ensure visual context, and integrations with the design tools you already use (e.g., Figma, Sketch, Adobe XD).

-That will allow you to build a design-led localization workflow and perform pre-production QA while helping your linguists move faster with visual context.
+That will allow you to build a design-stage localization workflow and perform pre-production QA while helping your linguists move faster with visual context.
+If you’re interested in starting localization at the design stage, click the button below to get a print friendly version of our complete guide.

 4. How much of an investment do we want to make?